Multifidelity Covariance Estimation via Regression on the Manifold of Symmetric Positive Definite Matrices: Analysis, simplification, and interpretation of the manifold regression estimator

 \subsection{Properties of Mahalanobis distance}

-In what follows here we demonstrate two mathematical properties of the Mahalanobis distance and show that the estimator \cref{eq:mdist_min} is a maximum likelihood estimator under a Gaussian noise model for $\log_\bfSigma \bfS$.
-The first property, tangent-space agnosticism (\cref{thm:ts_agnostic}), simplifies computation of the estimator by eliminating dependence on the $\bfSigma$-specific weightings defining $\langle \cdot, \cdot \rangle_\bfSigma$ and $\otimes_\bfSigma$, and the second, affine-invariance (\cref{thm:affineinvariance}), enables use of stabilizing preconditioners.
-The maximum likelihood interpretation (\cref{prop:mle}) grounds our estimator theoretically and opens the door to parametric modeling of $\log_\bfSigma \bfS = \bm{\calE} \in \bbH_d^N$.
+In what follows here we demonstrate three properties of the Mahalanobis distance.
+The first property, basis independence (\cref{thm:ts_agnostic}), simplifies computation of the estimator by eliminating dependence on the $\bfSigma$-specific weightings defining $\langle \cdot, \cdot \rangle_\bfSigma$ and $\otimes_\bfSigma$.
+The second, affine-invariance (\cref{thm:affineinvariance}), enables use of stabilizing preconditioners.
+The third provides a maximum likelihood interpretation under a Gaussian model for the error $\log_\bfSigma \bfS = \bm{\calE} \in \bbH_d^N$.